No artworks created by Angel remain in existence today, however this encomium to his compatriots survives; a section from the forward reads:

 Johannes Vermeer, Young Woman with a Water Pitcher

 The Met describes Johannes Vermeer as “the poet of domestic life in 17th century Delft.”
 Young Woman with a Water Pitcher from 1662 is certainly an exemplary work of such characterization.
 Here, a young maid appears as a vision of domestic tranquility.
-Her actions are subtle and modest; she gently opens a window and handles a water pitcher.
+Her actions are subtle and modest; she gently opens a window and surreptitiously holds a water pitcher.
 Still, symbols of wealth surround her.
 The water pitcher is golden, the table by her side is covered in an expensive, foreign Persian tapestry, and a jewelry box is ajar to reveal a prized pearl necklace.
-These details signal a time of economic prosperity - the zeitgeist of Vermeer's own lifetime - perhaps the most commercial successful period in the history of the Netherlands.
+These details signal a time of economic prosperity - the zeitgeist of Vermeer's own lifetime - perhaps the most commercially successful period in the history of the Netherlands.

 Pieter Claesz, Still Life with a Skull and a Writing Quill

 In this oil painting on wood, Still Life with a Skull and a Writing Quill, the artist Pieter Claesz paints a memento mori, or reminder of death.
 Symbols come together to represent decay and loss: a skull sitting atop an aged book and discarded notes, a spilled ink well, a toppled glass, and a burned match.
 This is a quintessential work of warning, a vanitas painting typical of the period.
-Here, the artist declares in no subtle fashion: life is limited and ephemeral; remember your mortality.
+Here, the artist declares in no subtle fashion: life is limited and ephemeral, remember your mortality.